 Director of Maintenance & Certified Aircraft Mechanic

 Sean is originally from the Detroit, Michigan, area.
 After graduating with honors from the US Air Force Academy with a BS in political science and a German language minor, he went on to serve 11 years on active duty as an Air Force special operations pilot.
 During that time, he logged over 2,100 hours of flight time, including over 1,000 hours of combat time over Iraq and Afghanistan.
 He flew C-130, AC-130, and PC-12 aircraft and earned a Bronze Star and 11 Air Medals.
 He later earned an MA in theological studies from Liberty Baptist Theological Seminary and spent two years pastoring a small church in Lynchburg, Virginia, while attending A&P school.
 After graduating first in his class from Liberty University’s aviation maintenance technician program, he earned A&P inspector authorization through self-study.
-Sean is married with four daughters, and in addition to his flight and theological interests, he also enjoys traveling, camping, hunting, and time with his family.
+Sean has four daughters, and in addition to his flight and theological interests, he also enjoys traveling, camping, hunting, and time with his family.